Yagneshv1/KAM/README.md

 - Click on "Deploy Web Service" and the Render automatically builds the application and returns the deployed production URL of the backend server once it is live.

+P.S: Because of the usage of free instances of the backend rendering, the API requests are delayed by 50seconds when the server is kept inactive added from the deployment end by Render which is not the case in local running.

 ## Running Unit Tests